HIMISOCOOL/rxjs-signalr/readme.md

 When consuming SignalR based services I wanted to be able to treat receiving data as an observable stream.
 This library provides a thin wrapper to allow consumption of SignalR services using RxJS Observables.

+## This version uses RxJS 6

+to for an rxjs 5 compatible version use 0.1.0

 ## What is RxJS?

 Refer to the [RxJS docs for that](https://github.com/ReactiveX/rxjs).